Frequently Asked Questions About Study Abroad Programs

 Are scholarships or grants available to help me pay for my study abroad program costs?

 Yes!
 UC Blue Ash students have the opportunity to apply for a wide variety of scholarships expressly for the purpose of studying abroad..
 Applications for these awards are due on November 15th. and students who win scholarships can be awarded several hundred dollars.
 There are four UCBA study abroad scholarships available to UCBA students: The UCBA Study Abroad Scholarship awards several UCBA students partial funding for UCBA study abroad programs; The Lee Baker, Jr. Study Abroad Scholarship awards a single UCBA student $500 to study abroad in a UCBA program; The John D. and Marjorie E. Sipple Study Abroad Scholarship awards one Summer British Study Abroad program student $400; The Christie Study Abroad Scholarship awards two students $1,000 each to study abroad in a UCBA program.
+The Mike Roos Study Abroad Scholarship awards a $1,000 scholarship annually to a UCBA student participating in any UCBA study abroad program.

 If I participate in a study abroad program, will I have time to take other summer classes or work to make money for the coming academic year?